zikula/SpecModule/Container/README.md

 ### HookContainer.php
 The HookContainer class sets up hook bundles that can be used to loosely connect extensions together via a specialized event system.
-The class must extend `\Zikula\Component\HookDispatcher\AbstractContainer` and implement one method:
+The class must extend `\Zikula\Bundle\HookBundle\AbstractHookContainer` and implement one method:
 `setupHookBundles()`, which instantiates and registers hook bundles.